Empower all students to become emotionally intelligent life-long learners who are resilient, curious, inclusive, and empathic.

 - System Support – identifying and coordinating resources on campus and in the community that directly or indirectly support student development.

-School-Based Therapists have masters’ degrees and are licensed by a state mental health board; licenses commonly held are for social work (LCSW, LMSW), licensed professional counselor (LPC), or licensed marriage and family therapist (LMFT).
-Our six elementary schools share three school-based therapists (each is assigned to two campuses); our two middle schools share one school-based therapist, Westlake has two full-time school-based therapists, and The Learning Center (TLC) has a part-time school based therapist.
+School-Based Therapists have masters’ degrees and are licensed by a state mental health board; licenses commonly held are for social work (LCSW, LMSW) and licensed professional counselor (LPC).
+Our six elementary schools and two middle schools each have one school-based therapist, Westlake has two full-time school-based therapists, and The Learning Center (TLC) has a part-time school based therapist.
 Generally, school-based therapists provide targeted services to individual students or small groups based on identified needs.
-These may include:
+They are not involved in making or changing schedules, course selection, or college and career advising.
+Services may include:

 - Individual counseling